1957 Madras State Legislative Assembly election: Parties and issues

 K. Kamaraj accepted the support of Dravidar Kazhagam and said if the Kazhagam canvassed votes for him out of their own free will, he could not possibly tell them he did not want their votes.
 He also made it clear that the Congress party cannot support a party that is communal in nature, and he did not in any way share E. V. Ramasamy's views.

 K. Kamaraj's decision to accept support and provide candidature to some former members of Dravidar Kazhagam caused division within Congress, resulting in a new party called the Congress Reform Committee (CRC).
 Though the party was created in the last moment, it fielded candidates in 12 parliamentary and 55 assembly seats.

+Forward Bloc Leader Pasumpon Muthuramalinga Thevar accused the ruling Congress party of engaging in vote-buying practices by distributing money to voters and urged the electorate to reject such inducements, describing them as immoral.
+He pointed out that people willingly spent ₹2 to ₹5 to witness Jallikattu, and argued that accepting ₹5 or ₹10 in exchange for exercising one’s franchise was wrong.